rajewsky-lab/openst/docs/computational/getting_started.md

 ### with pip <small>recommended</small>

-The computational tools of the open-ST workflow are published as a [Python package] and can be installed with `pip`, ideally by using a [virtual environment].
+The computational tools of the Open-ST workflow are published as a [Python package] and can be installed with `pip`, ideally by using a [virtual environment].
 Open up a terminal and install `openst` with: